Caring for your Tree

 7. Repotting/planting your pot grown Christmas tree

-- When taking the tree out after Christmas do not put it straight out into an exposed situation — instead put it into a garage or similar situation to allow it to acclimatize, as you did on the way into the home.
+- When taking the tree out after Christmas do not put it straight out into an exposed situation — instead put it into a garage or similar situation to allow it to acclimatise, as you did on the way into the home.

 - Place your tree in sheltered spot as they like cool, moist conditions, and think about its position during hot summers, as it shouldn't be in direct sunlight.